 Victimisation = The main legal concept of social health risks at work in the work environment legislation.
 Defined as follows: "Acts directed at one or more employees in an offensive manner and which can lead to ill health or that they are placed outside the workplace community."

-Bullying = As victimisation, but with the addition that the actions (or the consequences of the actions) are systematic over a long period of time and that the victim is unable to defend himself.
+Bullying = Like victimisation, but with the addition that the actions (or the consequences of the actions) are systematic over a long period and that the victim is unable to defend themself.
 Bullying is not regulated by law, but generally constitutes a serious form of victimisation.

 Harassment = Harassment is a form of discrimination.
-The law's definition of harassment is conduct that violates someone's dignity and that is related to one or more of the seven grounds of discrimination.
+The law's definition of harassment is conduct that violates someone's dignity and that relates to one or more of the seven grounds of discrimination.

-Discrimination = The Discrimination Act is applicable if discriminatory acts or harassment committed in the workplace or in education are related to the grounds of discrimination specified in the Act: sex, transgender identity or expression, ethnicity, religion or other belief, disability, sexual orientation or age.
+Discrimination = The Discrimination Act is applicable if discriminatory acts or harassment committed in the workplace or within education relate to the grounds of discrimination specified in the Act: sex, transgender identity or expression, ethnicity, religion or other belief, disability, sexual orientation or age.

-Sexual harassment = Harassment can also be of a sexual nature.
+Sexual harassment = Harassment can also be sexual in nature.
 This is called sexual harassment.
 It can be touching, jokes, suggestions, looks or images that are sexually suggestive and often degrading.

 In addition to the differences in the definition of discrimination and harassment described above, the assessment of whether it is discrimination or harassment also depends on who is carrying out the act.

-• Make sure that the person is aware that you may need to involve the responsible manager or HR.
+- Make sure that the person is aware that you may need to involve the responsible manager or Human Resources.

-• Ask questions to find out what has actually happened.
+- Ask questions to find out what has happened.
 Take an objective and problem-solving approach to the problems presented.

-• Keep in mind that you can seek support from your manager, HR specialist, work environment representative or your union representative.
+- Keep in mind that you can seek support from your manager, HR specialist, work environment representative or union representative.

-• It is your experience of the situation that determines whether the action or behavior is unwelcome.
+- It is your experience of the situation that determines whether the action or behaviour is unwelcome.

-• React as soon as possible if you repeatedly feel exposed.
+- React as soon as possible if you repeatedly feel victimised.

-• If possible, make it clear to the person you feel has abused you that the behaviour is unwelcome.
+- If possible, make it clear to the person you feel has victimised you that the behaviour is unwelcome.

-• Document the events.
-Make a note of the time and place, what happened, and how those involved reacted.
+- Document events: make a note of the time and place, what happened, and how those involved reacted.

 Link to page with work environment representatives